r0c/search-guard-ssl-docs/2_quick_start.md

 ```
 https://127.0.0.1:9200/_searchguard/sslinfo?pretty
 ```

 Which should display something like this:

 ![SSL infos 1](images/sg_ssl_infos_1.png)

 ## Configuring HTTPS

-Simply speaking, a client using the REST-API must be configured in a similar fashion than the participating nodes.
-In our case, the client will be a browser.
+Now that the traffic between the nodes is TLS-encrypted, we want to make sure that also the traffic via the REST-API is secure.
+Simply speaking, a client using the REST-API must be configured in a similar way as the participating nodes.
+In our case, the client will be a browser, but you can also use curl.

+**A note on using curl: Since the generated root certificate is self-signed, it is not trusted by default.
+When accessing ES via a browser, this is not a problem: The browser will give you a warning and the possibility to import the Root CA. When using curl, you need to add the `--insecure` flag in order to skip the certificate validation.
+Otherwise, curl will fail with a certificate validation error.**

 There is one difference though: We said earlier that each node has to authenticate itself in order to being able to join the cluster.
 For a browser talking HTTPS to ES this so called "client authentication" is optional.
 We will set it up later.

-In order to activate and configure HTTPS, add the following lines to the `config/elasticsearch.yml` file of your ES installation on each node:
+In order to activate and configure HTTPS, add the following lines to the `config/Elasticsearch.yml` file of your ES installation on each node:

 ```
 searchguard.ssl.http.enabled: true